pran-7-5/eco_style/README.md

 Boil it for 15 mins until done, don't open the lid yet.
 Fine tuning the technique, after a few rounds you will get the idea.

-The world cooks bread well, no need to specify.

 Day                     | BreakF                      | Lunch                              | Snacks                 |  Dinner               | Conclusion
 ------------------------|-----------------------------|------------------------------------|------------------------|-----------------------|-----------------------